Unboxed-Software/solana-course/content/rust-macros.md

 }
 ```

-Once again, let’s use `cargo expand` in the terminal to see the output of this code.
+Once again, use `cargo expand` in the terminal to see the output of this code.
 Once you have confirmed that the fields are being extracted and printed correctly, you can remove the `eprintln!` statement.

-### 3. Build update instructions
+### 5. Build update instructions

 Next, let’s iterate over the fields of the struct and generate an update instruction for each field.
 The instruction will be generated using the `quote!` macro and will include the field's name and type, as well as a new function name for the update instruction.